Images of all paintings copyrighted by Minnesota artist Jim Rataczak © 2012

-In college, he intended to study art, but found the academic world better suited to feeding his strong interest in science.
+Entering college intending to study art, Jim instead found the academic world better suited to feeding his strong interest in science.
 Thus, he earned a BS in Biology from the University of Notre Dame, and soon thereafter a Master's degree from the University of Michigan.
 Few who know Jim would be surprised that his graduate research focused on bird behavior.

 Work for the USFWS and the Brookfield (IL) Zoo followed.
 Then Jim received a fellowship from the historic Delta Waterfowl Research Station, located in the "pothole" country of the Canadian prairies.
 Here, Jim was immersed (sometimes literally) in a rich breeding ground of myriad birds, and these surroundings re-filled his artistic sails.
 It wasn't long before he realized he needed to make painting his life's work.

 Jim returned from Canada driven to paint.
 Living in Chicago, he studied voraciously at the Field Museum of Natural History and the Art Institute of Chicago, and pursued birds up and down the shores of Lake Michigan.
 His zeal for field sketching took permanent hold at this time, and he discovered the work of such masters of the craft as Louis Agassiz Fuertes, Bruno Liljefors and Lars Jonsson.